-Associate Professor Steven Tong (MBBS 1998) is a Royal Melbourne Hospital infectious diseases clinician and co-lead of clinical research at the Doherty Institute.
+Associate Professor Steven Tong (MBBS (Hons) 1998) is a Royal Melbourne Hospital infectious diseases clinician and co-lead of clinical research at the Doherty Institute.

 WHAT DO YOU DO AS A CLINICIAN RESEARCHER?

 As a clinician researcher, I am involved in teams that directly look after patients with infectious diseases, such as COVID-19, and I also conduct research through clinical trials to improve treatments for patients with infectious diseases.
 For instance, I’m currently involved in a clinical trial investigating treatment effectiveness for patients with COVID-19 and another for patients with golden staph bloodstream infections.